gdimitrak/gdimitrak.github.io/cv.md

 - Best Paper Award - T track in Design Automation and Test in Europe conferene for the paper "Error-Shielded Register Renaming Subsystem for a Dynamically Scheduled Out-of-Order Core” March 2019.
 - [EDAA Outstanding Dissertation Award ](https://www.edaa.com/dissertation_award.html)for 2018 to my PhD student Anastasios Psarras in "Topic 2 – New directions in system-on-chip platforms co-design, novel emerging architectures and system-level management. " for his PhD thesis "High-performance Networks-on-Chip".
 - Second position to the [timing optimization constest ](http://www.tauworkshop.com/2019/contest.html)organized by the TAU workshop - ACM International Workshop on Timing Issues in the Specification and Synthesis of Digital Systems (TAU), March 2019.
-- Hipeac paper award for the paper "Timing Driven Incremental Multi-Bit Register Composition Using a Placement Aware ILP formulation" presented in Design Automation Conference (DAC) 2017.
 - Hipeac technology transfer award "Network-on-Chip for Think Silicon’s ultra-low-power GPU", 2015.
 - Best Paper Award - D track in Design Automation and Test in Europe conferene for the paper "PhaseNoC: TDM Scheduling at the Virtual-Channel Level for Efficient Network Traffic Isolation", March 2015.

 ### Current Research interests

-* RISC-V data-parallel accelerators (vector processing)
+* RISC-V vector and systolic data-parallel accelerators
-* Systolic architecture
 * High level synthesis design flows for agile ASIC design
 * Fault tolerant microarchitecture
 * EDA physical synthesis algorithms and flows